-We were planning on watching this show but Ren’s Bali trip was cut short when she had to fly back to Manila on an emergency.
+We were planning on watching this show but Ren’s trip to Bali was cut short when she had to fly back to Manila on an emergency.

 6. Take a Cooking Class

 We took this fun cooking class in Ubud where we learned how to make Indonesian classics like gado-gado, sate, and pepes ikan.
 For me, there’s no better way to learn about an unfamiliar cuisine than to take a cooking class.
 It’s like looking under the cuisine’s hood.
-Other than Bali, we’ve taken cooking classes in Hoi An, Chiang Mai, and Phuket.
+Other than Bali, we’ve taken cooking classes in Hoi An, Chiang Mai, Phuket, Tokyo, and Marrakech.

 If you’re interested in taking a cooking class in Bali, then I suggest searching through Cookly.
 They’re a dedicated cooking class booking platform that offers many classes in different areas around the island like Seminyak, Kuta, and Canggu.
 Follow the link for a list of cooking classes in Bali.

 As described, Bali has a well-developed art scene.
 You’ll find contemporary art galleries and museums throughout the island, including the pioneering Nyaman Gallery in Seminyak.
 This is one of the best contemporary art galleries in Bali, showcasing an interesting mix of work from both local and international artists.

 Its highly developed art scene was probably the one thing that surprised me most about Bali.
 I’m used to seeing just folk art in Southeast Asian island destinations, but not here.
 The body of contemporary art on display here is impressive.
 Check out this article for a list of interesting art galleries in Bali.

 Even the commercial mass-produced art was impressive.
 This was a stack of paintings being sold by some sidewalk vendor in Seminyak.